Isaiah 5 - Outline of Isaiah (Book Notes menu page)

 her people would be taken away in the captivities.

-I will command... no rain - cp.
+I will command... no rain upon it.- cp.
 Deu 28:23,24; Amos 4:7; Jer 3:3

 Six Woes upon the worthless Vineyard (vs. 8-30):

 Six woes are pronounced upon six specific sins.
 The sins of Israel are in view.
 But as you and I see our sins mentioned here, we too should be under conviction, for the Lord will hold us no less accountable.
-Verses 1-7 may be viewed as general judgment upon the worthless vineyard, while the six woes depict specific judgment upon her wicked husbandmen (cp.
+Verses 1-7 may be viewed as general judgment upon the worthless vineyard, while the following six woes depict specific judgment upon her wicked husbandmen (cp.
 Mat 21:40,41,45).

 8. Woe unto them that join house to house,